Michael, Row the Boat Ashore: Lyrics

+Trumpet sound for you and me, hallelujah.

-The River Jordan was where Jesus was baptised and can be viewed as a metaphor for deliverance and salvation, but also as the boundary of the Promised Land, death, and the transition to Heaven.
+The River Jordan was where Jesus was baptized and can be viewed as a metaphor for deliverance and salvation, but also as the boundary of the Promised Land, death, and the transition to Heaven.

 According to William Francis Allen, the song refers to the Archangel Michael.
-In the Roman Catholic interpretation of Christian tradition, Michael is often regarded as a psychopomp or conductor of the souls of the dead.
+In the Catholic tradition, Michael is often regarded as a psychopomp or conductor of the souls of the dead.

 The spiritual was also recorded on Johns Island during the 1960s by American folk musician and musicologist Guy Carawan and his wife, Candie Carawan.
 Janie Hunter, former singer of the Moving Star Hall singers, noted that her father, son of former slaves, would sing the spiritual when he rowed his boat back to the shore after catching fish.